Warriors’ Anthony Lamb accused of raping ex-girlfriend in college, lawsuit says

 Ware, along with two other University of Vermont students, are the plaintiffs in the lawsuit.
 They are also suing the university for not holding “perpetrators accountable” despite the women’s “repeated demands.”

 The full lawsuit can be viewed below.
-More information about Lamb’s alleged rape can be found in sections 39 to 43 of the lawsuit.
+More information about Lamb’s alleged rape can be found in paragraphs 39 to 43 of the lawsuit.

 KRON On is streaming news live now